 If you’re boarding the ITX without riding the Metro first, just buy your ticket from a counter or machine on the station concourse as usual.
 The train will be announced as bound for Chuncheon, the final stop; Baegyang-ri is a couple of stops before Chuncheon.

 The ITX doesn’t stop at Baegyang-ri year-round though; it’s only included as a stop from mid-December to early March, and only for some trains, so check the schedule on the Korail website.
 If you go very late or early in the season, the ITX may not be an option.

-Once at Baegyang-ri, the shuttle bus (or a minivan in less busy periods) pulls up and waits on the road just outside exit 1; it’s free of charge, runs every 20 minutes, and can drop you at the main Ski House base or the Challenge House base (the latter being where beginners should go).
+Once at Baegyang-ri, the shuttle bus pulls up and waits in the parking area over to the right just outside the exit; it’s free of charge, runs every 20 minutes, and can drop you at the main Ski House base or the Challenge House base (the latter being where beginners should go).

 Elysian Gangchon also operates resort shuttle buses directly to / from various points in Seoul, free of charge; when heading home in the evening, it’s simple enough to jump on one of these from the shuttle bus stops outside the Ski House base (there’s a small shuttle bus office in the parking area there, but with limited English spoken by the staff present when I went to make enquiries).
 It takes 2.5 hours from Elysian to Myeongdong; buses also go to Dongdaemun, Seoul Station, Hongdae, Gangnam, Jamsil, Jongno, and points between.
 Unfortunately, to take one of these buses to the mountain in the morning requires a reservation, and the only way I could establish for making one without Korean language ability is to have a Korean-speaker do it for you.
 Therefore my advice is go there by train, and return either by train again, or by shuttle bus if the time suits you (departure was 6pm in the 2016-17 season).